epiforecasts/covidregionaldata/README.md

 ## Usage

 ### Sub-national data
 There are three main functions to extract sub-national level data by country.
 The underlying data for each function is the same - each function just formats the data differently.
-The regions used are currently at the admin-1 level, the largest regions available.
+The data is stratified by region and (for two of the three formats) by date.
 The data table includes the ISO-3166-2 code for each region.
 Each function takes the country name (in English) as a string (see list below for available countries).
 The country string is not case-sensitive.

 The three ways to view the data (and the related functions) are:
 1. Long format - this is the standard used by the Covid19R package.
 To get data in this format use: